marmelab/react-admin/docs/Admin.md

     const dataProvider = useDataProvider();

     useEffect(() => {
         // Note that the `getResources` is not provided by react-admin.
-You have to implement your own custom verb.
+        // You also have to implement your own custom verbs for `addResource`, `updateResource`, and `removeResource`
         // Each returned resource need to match the type of `ResourceConfiguration` dataProvider
             .getResources()